 If you can’t afford the taxes you owe, what are your options other than piling on fees or facing jail time?

 1. Getting an extension

 A tax filing extension gives you more time to put your tax return together, but does not change your payment deadline.
-Even if you don’t know the exact amount you owe, you still need to pay by the tax filing deadline (usually April 15, but April 18 in 2011), whether you complete your return before or after that date.
+Even if you don’t know the exact amount you owe, you still need to pay by the tax filing deadline (usually April 15), whether you complete your return before or after that date.
 You’ll end up estimating what you owe, paying on time, and getting a refund if you overpay.
-While the extension buys you up to 120 days, interest still builds up while you’re waiting to file.
+While the extension buys you up to 120 days, interest still builds up on any unpaid amount while you’re waiting to file.

 2. Explain extenuating circumstances

 If you’ve had an abnormally difficult year, the best move is to simply call the IRS office nearest you and explain your situation.
 The experience may be humbling, but you’re not the first person to need to make the call, and you won’t be the last.
 If you filed or paid late for a good reason, such as hospitalization or natural disaster, you can write a letter or file Form 843 to ask them to waive penalties and fees.
 You might be surprised how understanding the IRS can be when you’ve faced a tough situation.